 - Eight out of ten people have purchased a piece of software or app after watching a brand’s video.

-- Internet users spent six hours and 48 minutes per week watching videos online in 2019.
+- Internet users spend six hours and 48 minutes per week watching videos online.

-- In 2022, 82 percent of the global internet traffic will come from video streaming and downloads.
+- In 2022, 82% of the global internet traffic came from video streaming and downloads.